Omycron83/Notes/Current Life.md

 - Für Leben -> Obsidian
 ## How to focus longer and better:
 - Have a predetermined goal you actually want to achieve
-- Dont remove distractions (generally impossible) but practice progressive attention overload by tracking the time / tasks solved while under deep concentration
+- Dont just remove distractions (generally impossible) but practice progressive attention overload by tracking the time / tasks solved while under deep concentration
 - Actively focus:
 	- Engage information while summarizing
 	- Set predetermined time for tasks